smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 ## Database Automatic Backups

-It is recommended to all node operators to take regular database backups in case of accidental data loss, especially when upgrading.
-Chainlink supports automated database backups to make this easier.
+As a best practice, take regular database backups in case of accidental data loss.
+This best practice is especially important when you upgrade your Chainlink node to a new version.
+Chainlink nodes support automated database backups to make this process easier.

 ### DATABASE_BACKUP_FREQUENCY

 - Default: `"1h"`

-If set to a positive duration and DATABASE_BACKUP_MODE is not _none_, will dump the database at this regular interval.
+If this variable is set to a positive duration and `DATABASE_BACKUP_MODE` is not _none_, the node will dump the database at this regular interval.

 Set to `0` to disable periodic backups.